 White Teeth, as Smith plays at in the titles of three let’s-go-waaaaay-back chapters, performs the root canals of Samad, Archie, Mangal Pande and Irie’s grandmother, Hortense Bowden.
 WWII, British imperialism of both the Indian and Jamaican flavors, personal histories that reach into the mid-19th century – it’s all spat onto a tray.
 Numbness gives way to an ache gives way to a healthy feeling.

 Because it’s for the best, after all, that we understand where we’re coming from and what those roots allowed to grow.

 Even as White Teeth slouches through Willesby in the figure of teenaged rebel Millat Iqbal and ruptures the calm with a sudden shift in focus from cultural pathos to scientific responsibility when Magid returns to Britain to work alongside the loved and hated pioneer in genetics, Marcus Chalfen, the history of Samad and Archie’s friendship, born in war and incubated forevermore on an indiscretion, is a constant.

 But those Chalfens!
 They lend an incisive bite to the story.

 Because Zadie Smith has a discernment few possess.
 At 25 years old (White Teeth was originally published in 2000), she was neither jaded nor resentful, complacent nor writing with an axe to grind.
-She writes with equal mockery of colored folks, Jamaican spiritualism, English imperialism, white smiles of insincerity given to their colored neighbors (lying through their teeth they are, but oh so sweet!), religious zealotry, scientific immorality, scientific necessity, the varied prejudices of every last one of us regardless of our backgrounds…she lambasts and upholds the immigrant’s right to continue tradition while writing also that no, certain things done “back home” just don’t fly here in Britain and rightly so.
+She writes with equal mockery of colored folks, Jamaican spiritualism, English imperialism, white smiles of insincerity given to their colored neighbors, religious zealotry, scientific immorality, scientific necessity, the varied prejudices of every last one of us regardless of our backgrounds…she lambasts and upholds the immigrant’s right to continue tradition while writing also that no, certain things done “back home” just don’t fly here in Britain and rightly so.